901 Prior Art [R-08.2012]

 If a foreign patent or specification claims the priority of an application in another foreign country, it may sometimes be desirable to check the latter to determine if the subject matter was patented or published at an earlier date.
 As an example, if a British specification being considered as a reference claims the priority of an application filed in Belgium, it is known at once that a considerably earlier effective date can be established, if needed, because Belgian patents issue soon after filing.
 In addition, if the application referred to was filed in one of the countries which publish applications in printed form 18 months after filing, the subject matter of the application will be available as a printed publication as of the 18 month publishing date.
 These remarks obviously also apply to a U.S. patent claiming a foreign priority.

-The determination of whether a foreign patent has been issued or the application published is a comparatively simple matter for some countries, but for some it is quite laborious and time-consuming ** > .
-Sources < for this data which are not maintained by the Office do exist and can be utilized for locating corresponding patents.
-One source is > the Derwent World Patents Index (DWPI) and INPADOC.
-Additionally, < Chemical Abstracts * publishes abstracts of patents > in the chemical arts < from a large number of countries.
-Only one patent or published specification from a family is abstracted in full and any related family members issued or published are cross-referenced. ** > Chemical Abstracts is available online via commercial databases or on CD-ROM in the Scientific and Technical Information Center (STIC).
-To get access to Chemical Abstracts, examiners should contact the STIC facility – Electronic Information Center or Library – in their Technology Center. <
+The determination of whether a foreign patent has been issued or the application published is a comparatively simple matter for some countries, but for some it is quite laborious and time-consuming .
+Sources for this data which are not maintained by the Office do exist and can be utilized for locating corresponding patents.
+Two possible sources are the Derwent World Patents Index (DWPI) produced by Thomson Reuters, and the International Patent Documentation Center (INPADOC), which is produced by the European Patent Office.
+Additionally, Chemical Abstracts Service (CAS) publishes abstracts of patents in the chemical arts from a large number of countries.
+Only one patent or published specification from a family is abstracted in full and any related family members issued or published are cross-referenced.
+Chemical Abstracts are available online via commercial databases or via Microfilm/CD-ROM in the Main Scientific and Technical Information Center (STIC).
+To get access to Chemical Abstracts online, examiners should contact their SPE for approval and email the STIC-ERC mailbox.
+The microfilm collection is available from 1907-1987; and the CD-ROM collection is available from 1987-2011.
+The coverage is for approximately 83 journals, with the oldest content dating from 1859.

 The examiner is not required to prove either the date or the occurrence of events specified on specifications of patents or applications, or in official journals, of foreign patent offices which the Office has in its possession.
 In a court action, certified copies of the Office copies of these documents constitute prima facie evidence in view of 28 U.S.C.
 1745.
 An applicant is entitled to show the contrary by competent evidence, but this question seldom arises.